 Alex slept in our room until that winter, when we moved out.
 In the intervening months, we kept his bedroom door locked.
 Every night, we heard scratching at the door, and sometimes I couldn’t be sure if it was Alex I heard whimpering in the dark, or something else.

 Of course we had to reopen the room when it came time to move.
 All of Alex’s furniture was in there, and most of his clothes.
-I remember noting that the little closet door, which I had left shut that night in autumn, was wide open.
+I remember noting that the little closet door, which I’d left shut that night in autumn, was wide open.

 Since then I’ve wondered.
 What was that thing under the blanket?
 Why, years and years ago, had the police never been able to find Caleb Narrow?
 I had dreams of being trapped in a dark space, hungry and lonely; of hearing the voices of children and wishing I had a friend that I could play with.
 I always wonder.
 Are such things as I’ve come to believe in bound to a house, or are they free to wander, to pursue what—or who—they want?
 I lie awake at night, wondering, and when I hear Alex cry out in his sleep, I’m sick with worry.